 Q: Do you transfer video formats, VHS, Betamax, etc.

 A: No, we do not transfer any video formats.
 We specialize in one-on-one audio transfer services.
-We transfer Sony F1, 501,601, and 701 digital audio recordings recorded on VHS and Betamax video formats.
+We transfer Sony F1, 501,601, and 701 digital audio recordings on VHS and Betamax, and multi-track ADAT (8,16,24 32 track, etc,) recorded on VHS.
 See our Studio page for more information on the formats we provide.

 Q: Is your system automated?

 A: We do not consider our services automated.
 We do some batch processing when generating your final files, but the transfer is a one-on-one process.
-We may be a little more expensive than other providers, but the quality of our work and testimonials on our website speak for themselves.
+We may be a little more expensive than some franchise providers, but the quality of our work and testimonials on our website speak for themselves.

 Q: Will my audiotape be ruined if I try to play it?